mendix/docs/content/howto/extensibility/how-to-create-a-native-pluggable-widget.md

    Note that the name of the constant has to be almost the same as the id of the widget.
 Only the dots of the widget id need to be underscores.
 Only with this name the Mendix Client will apply the custom style defined in this constant to the group box widget.

-3. Save the file and refresh the your app in the Make It Native app to see your new default style.
+3. Save the file and refresh the your app in the Make it Native app to see your new default style.
 Also note the ripple effect on the header in Android that was previously not visible.

 ### 3.3.7 Adding a design property